Err0r-ICA/DefGen/README.md

 ## Description:

-DefGen allows you to create your personalized HTML defacing webpage integrated with CSS and JavaScript
+DefGen allows you to create your personalized HTML defacing webpage pre-integrated with CSS and JavaScript

 ## Installation
 ```